World's Best Pancake Recipe

 I promise that this is the last pancake recipe you'll ever use.

-(By the way, if you plan to add blueberries, or sliced bananas, or chopped pecans, do so now.
-Add the fruit and/or nuts to the DRY ingredients.)
+- If you plan to add blueberries, sliced bananas, or chopped pecans, do so now.
+Add the fruit and/or nuts to the dry ingredients.

-Into a smaller bowl, put the WET ingredients.
+- Into a smaller bowl, add the wet ingredients.
 I usually put my butter into a small bowl and microwave it to melt it, then I add in the buttermilk and milk and stir.
 Lastly, I add in the two eggs and mix them into the liquid ingredients thoroughly.

-Let the batter sit on the counter for about 5 - 7 minutes.
+Let the batter sit on the counter for about 5 to 7 minutes.
 You'll know it's ready when small bubbles are beginning to form on the top.

 This is what your batter will look like -- see the bits of flour here and there?